bearsunday/bearsunday.github.io/documentation/en/my_first_resource_request.md

 ```

+We can see the resource view as well as resource value.
+We can confirm `greeting` slot has request with underlined URI.
+This request was evaluated on appearance in view.
+In this case both has no difference,
+but you may want to have a lazy request because the resource appearance will be changed in condition.

 ## Testing The Page
 The page is also a resource.
-The method of testing these is the same as testing page resources covered in [my_first_test My First Test]
+The method of testing these is the same as testing page resources covered in <a href="my_first_test.html">My First Test</a>